autistic-symposium/blockchain-science-py/cointegration-bots/README.md

 <br>

 Run API calls to bybit to query the market data for all assets, in a given `TIMEFRAME` and `KLINE-LIMIT`.
+Example:

 ```
 cointbot -c usdt